ubclaunchpad/LP-website/handbook/recruitment/overview.md

 * "Should I have brought up Y, Z in response to X question?"
 * "Who graded me?"

-However, feel free to provide more general advice to candidates that reach out, such as resume pointers or things the candidate can do to round out their skills.
+However, Launch Pad members should feel free to provide more general advice to candidates that reach out, such as resume pointers or things the candidate can do to round out their skills at their description - keep in mind that this feedback does not necessarily reflect how Launch Pad's decisions are made.

+## Improving recruitment

+To achieve our [recruitment goals](#goals), we strive to continue iterating on our recruitment processes.
+This means in *every* scenario where something like the following happens:

+* scoring leads to a seemingly suitable candidate being disqualified
+* wording of a question causes confusion
+* a candidate, interviewer, or reviewer has a bad experience

+We should investigate what went wrong (for example, why was this person scored incorrectly, or what we could do to clarify a question) so that we can look into improving our process and criteria (for example, by improving scoring guidance, or updating our recommended wording for a question).

+These improvements should be submitted as [pull requests](/handbook/tools/github.md) to our recruitment documentation for feedback and discussion - for all steps up until interviews, that would be in [`ubclaunchpad/docs`](https://github.com/ubclaunchpad/docs), and for interviews and final decisions that would be in [`ubclaunchpad/leads`](https://github.com/ubclaunchpad/leads) (private to Launch Pad [leads](/handbook/onboarding/leads.md)).

+Feel free to bring up feedback regarding recruitment internally in [#ask-leads](https://ubclaunchpad.slack.com/archives/CK935RD3Q) or reach out via [team@ubclaunchpad.com](team@ubclaunchpad.com).